FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th January 2021.md

 Market at weekend.
 In the compilation of the Winter Maintenance Programme 2021/2022,

-other routes may be considered in severe weather conditions.--- 6
+other routes may be considered in severe weather conditions.
+---
+6

 **11.Question submitted by Councillor O. O’Sullivan**